There was never a period for motorcycles quite as wild as the 1970s.

 Moto Guzzi V7 Sport

-Before the aforementioned Le Mans hit the scene, the sporting Moto Guzzi to have was the V7 Sport.
+Before the aforementioned Le Mans hit the scene, the Italian motorcycle to have was the Moto Guzzi V7 Sport.

 By expanding the displacement from their popular V7 700 engine to 748cc, engineers at Moto Guzzi were able to coax a full 70 horsepower out of their unique V-twin.